 “Our cardiac specialists are experts at interpreting these test results and really understand the nuances,” says Dr. Thomas.
 “And it’s these nuances that save lives.”

 About six weeks after his heart attack, Robert underwent open-heart surgery to move his left coronary artery into proper position.
 He was in the Cardiac Care Unit for 24 hours.
 By the second day, he was walking around the hospital.
 After three days, he went home.

 CARE THAT MATTERS

-The MemorialCare Heart & Vascular Institute at Long Beach Memorial leads the way in the prevention, diagnosis, treatment, rehabilitation and research of cardiovascular disease.
+The MemorialCare Heart & Vascular Institute at Long Beach Medical Center leads the way in the prevention, diagnosis, treatment, rehabilitation and research of cardiovascular disease.
 Its unique proximity to Miller Children’s & Women’s Hospital Long Beach offers patients the only Pediatric & Adult Congenital Cardiac Surgery Program in Southern California.
 Adult and pediatric specialists partner to perform surgeries on patients of all ages, from the tiniest newborn, to a transitioning adolescent,

 With only 130 board-certified congenital heart surgeons in the entire United States – most of whom work at children’s hospitals – rarely does a congenital heart surgeon have the needed specialty training, expertise and opportunity to follow a patient from infancy into adulthood.
-Sharing a campus, physicians at Long Beach Memorial and Miller Children’s can provide that unique care.
+Sharing a campus, physicians at Long Beach Medical Center and Miller Children’s can provide that unique care.